Building Responsive Email Templates Using Bootstrap Principles

 </table>

 This mirrors Bootstrap’s .btn component but is coded with pure HTML tables for inbox compatibility.
+The background color sits on the <td> so the button still fills with color in clients that drop the link’s border-radius.

 Version Control and Maintenance

 Just as Bootstrap encourages modular SCSS and reusable partials, developers should manage email templates with version control.
+For more on this engineering-focused workflow, see our guide to Bootstrap email marketing for developers.

 When updates occur, your build process should recompile all templates to ensure consistent output across campaigns.